Independent Bank Corp (Massachusetts) research snapshot

 Frequently Asked Questions

 This INDB AI stock analysis is an informational research tool only.
 It is not investment advice, financial planning, tax advice, or a recommendation to buy or sell Independent Bank Corp.
-Forecast scenarios are based on available public data as of the stated cutoff date and can be wrong if earnings, rates, deposit costs, CRE credit losses, capital rules, valuation multiples, Massachusetts and Rhode Island economic conditions, or market sentiment change.
+Forecast scenarios are based on available public data as of the stated cutoff date and can be wrong if earnings, rates, deposit costs, CRE or office credit losses, capital rules, valuation multiples, the core conversion, Massachusetts and Rhode Island economic conditions, or market sentiment change.